LunaSare/harvey2020/data/README.md

 ## How to format a JSON file for "easier" reading

+If you have a JSON file named `main.json`, you can format it for ease of reading using [jq]() with the following command:

     < main.json jq '.' > formatted.json

-## Current behavior of importing premapped names using a CSV or TSV file.
+## Current behavior of importing premapped names

+### using a CSV file

 - original tip labels must match exactly.
 This is good.
 - adjusted labels are not included in the nameset --> Could we include an `adjusted label` value on the pre-mapped nameset to populate the `Modified for mapping` column?
 Alternatively, no value should appear on that column if it was not provided by the curator.